UCL/STIR/recon_test_pack/README.txt

 Use the --nointbp option (case is important) if you want to skip reconstructions that use  the interpolating backprojector.
-You probably want to do this on Suns (and maybe HP stations ?), as that backprojector is known to have a problem on those processors in the centre of the image.
+You probably want to do this on modern systems using 64bit compilation, as that backprojector is known to have a problem on many of those processors in the centre of the image.

 Testing self-consistency of STIR simulation and reconstruction